 Disclosure to CMA Contractors

 CMA employs contractors to assist with administrative and other functions and provides these contractors with access to data.
 Contractors include lawyers, auditors, and other service providers.
 An individual cannot opt-out of disclosures to CMA contractors.
-CMA requires its contractors who have access to member or personal information to maintain, use, and disclose any information provided by CMA in a manner consistent with this policy.
+CMA requires its contractors who have access to a member or personal information to maintain, use, and disclose any information provided by CMA in a manner consistent with this policy.

 Reporting Piracy to CMA